• Skip to primary navigation

 Pro tips for making these Asian noodles

-• make the flavour paste the day before for a weeknight meal or make it earlier in the day for a weekend dinner
+• Make the flavour paste the day before if you want to make the soup for a weeknight meal or make it earlier in the day for a weekend dinner

 • if you are using any seafood (such as firm white fish or prawns), add these towards the end of the process to avoid overcooking.
 Don't add them when ingredients such as tofu or chicken would be added